Khlick/ME3040_Fall2024/README.md

-# ME3040 Fall Lectures
+# ME3040 Fall 2024

 ---

-* See releases for current standalone versions of the lectures.
+See releases for the current version for MacOS and Windows operating systems.